 - Site and Residency Orientation - Internal Medicine: direct patient care activities focused on internal medicine and antimicrobial stewardship topics.
 Located in the Medical-Surgical (Med-Surg) and Intensive Care units (ICU). - Teaching Rotation: Integrated Pharmacotherapy Skills: teaching and academia focused experience at the UW School of Pharmacy in Madison - a.
 Travel is required for this learning experience, mileage and parking nor additional housing (if desired) is reimbursed, and the resident must provide their own transportation to and from the practice site.
-Residents are encouraged to factor in this learning experience when obtaining housing for the residency year. - Ambulatory Care: direct patient care activities focused in ambulatory care including: pharmacist-led diabetes education, medication therapy management and outpatient pharmacy services.
-Located in the Reedsburg Physicians Group, RAMC Viking Pharmacy and Community Pharmacy. - Emergency Medicine: direct patient care activities focused on emergency medicine in collaboration with physicians in the RAMC Emergency Department - Management and Leadership: introduction to management and development of leadership skills in collaboration with RAMC leadership and administration - Precepting and Teaching: precepting IPPE and APPE students, as well as provision of education to patients, the community, students and health professionals - Staffing: preparation for post-residency independent hospital practice in both centralized and decentralized pharmacy practice areas - Project Management: completion of yearlong residency project, as well as projects listed in Appendix B
+Residents are encouraged to factor in this learning experience when obtaining housing for the residency year. - Ambulatory Care Diabetes Education: direct patient care providing education and med management for patients referred to the service.
+Chronic Care Management: direct patient care following patients with multiple chronic disease states and multiple chronic conditions. - Pharmacy Management and Leadership: introduction to management and development of leadership skills in collaboration with RAMC leadership and administration - Precepting and Teaching: precepting IPPE and APPE students, as well as provision of education to patients, the community, students and health professionals - Staffing: preparation for post-residency independent hospital practice in both centralized and decentralized pharmacy practice areas - Project Management: completion of yearlong residency project, as well as projects listed in Appendix B